richardwilkes/cskia/README.md

-# cskia
+# C bindings for Skia
-C bindings for Skia
+These have been tailored to the needs of my specific projects and my not be suitable for anyone else.